Knowing where to begin with exam revision can feel a bit overwhelming – here are some tips to help get you going

 LarissaAlves says: "explain whatever you want to learn to your grandparents!
 One of the best ways to see if you actually know something is to be able to explain it to people with no previous knowledge on that topic."

 And furryface12 shares that "my friend used to learn things by arguing.
 I spent what felt like hours giving weird nonsensical arguments about historical stuff I hadn't a clue about.
-They learnt it though (well, from their responses) and did well in the exams."
+They learnt it though and did well in the exams."